 This objective addresses current concern surrounding the maintenance and repair of existing buildings used by cultural organisations.
-It proposes that the States fund the identified repairs and maintenance costs on the basis that these costs would need to be paid whether or not the buildings were used for cultural activities or were lying empty, and that it is likely that the 'whole life' costs of buildings would be less - and would certainly cause less disruption and closures - if maintenance was done in a planned, preventative manner rather than through crisis management.
+It proposes that the States fund the identified repairs and maintenance costs on the basis that these costs would need to be paid whether or not the buildings were used for cultural or other activities, and that it is likely that the 'whole life' costs of buildings would be less - and would certainly cause less disruption and closures - if maintenance was done in a planned, preventative manner rather than through crisis management.
 The process is already in train in that a condition survey is being undertaken of the Library but it needs to be extending to all the buildings of the major existing cultural organisations (excluding historic buildings).

 There is an added benefit to this arrangement in that it would allow the cultural organisations to do what they do best - focus on managing cultural activities rather than being distracted by building management issues.
 This in turn will help cultural producers to improve the quality of cultural activities - an aim which is central to all the cultural organisations in the Island.
-It is proposed that these plans would be led by the Education, Sports and Culture Estates Department as the department with the necessary expertise in this area.
+It is proposed that these plans would be led by the States of Jersey Property Holdings in conjunction with Education, Sports and Culture as the department with the necessary expertise in this area.